"Old Bricks - history at your feet"

 J Garlick, Upper Saltley

-Found at North Shropshire Recycling yard by Martyn Fretwell.
-Made in Birmingham.
-Martyn adds: John Garlick is recorded as living at Shaw Hill House, Upper Saltley in 1881, with his clay pits & brickworks nearby.
+John Garlick is recorded as living at Shaw Hill House, Upper Saltley in 1881, with his clay pits & brickworks nearby.
 He used his depot at Worcester Wharf on the Birmingham & Worcester Canal to transport his bricks via the canal network.
 He also owned another brickworks in California using the Dudley No.2 Canal.
 John employed around 700 men at his brickworks before his business went bankrupt in 1884.
+Info by Martyn Fretwell, photos by Frank Lawson.

 Photographed at Four Oaks Reclamation Yard by Martyn Fretwell.